States of Modernity: Forging Ireland in Paris 1922 | 2022

 Trinity College Dublin will recreate the 1922 Exposition d'Art Irlandaise online.
 The launch of this effort will be on 28 January: Seeing Ireland: Art, Culture, and Power in Paris, 1922.
 Trinity will also host a conference in Summer 2022 with the same theme.

-With its Global Ulysses Project, the Keough-Naughton Institute will explore the impact of Ulysses and the how the themes of Joyce's seminal work find expression today; symposia, lectures, and celebratory events will take place in Paris (June 1-3, 2022), Rome (March 10-12, 2022), Dublin (June 16, 2022), and on the Notre Dame campus, including a major event at the Hesburgh Library's Rare Books Room, "Ulysses at 100," on 2 February 2022, beginning at 3:30 pm.
+With its Global Ulysses Project, the Keough-Naughton Institute will explore the impact of Ulysses and the how the themes of Joyce's seminal work find expression today; symposia, lectures, and celebratory events will take place in Rome (March 10-11, 2022), Paris (June 1-3, 2022), Dublin (June 16, 2022), and on the Notre Dame campus, including a major event at the Hesburgh Library's Special Collections and Rare Books Room, "Ulysses at 100," on Wednesday, 9 February 2022, beginning at 2:00 pm.

 The Centre Culturel Irlandais' Joyce Season, marking the 100th anniversary of the publication of Ulysses in Paris, will run for the first half of 2022 and will include a number of exhibitions and conferences.